The costs and complexity of technology can make it tempting to engage in risky behavior. File sharing networks and the variety of free

 won't make your computer vulnerable to security issues, there is also a lot that adds "features" that you probably don't want and that could

-easily damage your computer, your data, or even make you a victim of identity theft.
+easily damage your system, your data, or even make you a victim of identity theft.

 Don't use file sharing

-Peer-to-peer programs are prohibited on systems that contain confidential and sensitive date.
-Programs like Gnutella, eDonkey, Limewire, and other peer to peer or bittorrent networks allow anyone with an Internet connection to upload
+Peer-to-peer programs are prohibited on systems that contain sensitive date.
+Programs like Gnutella, Limewire, uTorrent and other peer to peer or bittorrent networks allow anyone with an Internet connection to upload

 whatever files they'd like.
 This can include worms and trojans that allow hackers to access infected computers without detection.
 The file